 If you are starting guitar lessons and have a guitar at home that you want to use, make sure you bring it to your first lesson so your teacher can make sure it’s in good condition (example: fits your body, stays in tune and the strings are in good shape).
-If you don’t have a guitar or are looking to upgrade your instrument for lessons, Mason Music offers a variety of beginner acoustic guitars by Alvarez.
+If you don’t have a guitar or are looking to upgrade your instrument for lessons, Mason Music offers a variety of beginner acoustic guitars by Alvarez and electric guitars by Tagima.
 We also have some great guitar tips in our blog for beginner guitar students.

 Ready to rock?
 Click the button below to select a studio location that is most convenient for you, then fill out our online registration form and someone from that studio will contact you to find out more about your needs and match you with a time and teacher that works best for you.